JoaresMiranda/bmi-calculator-react/README.md

-# bmi-calculator-react
-BMI Calculator in React
+# BMI Calculator in React

+Project created to improve my skill as a frontend developer

+## Tecnologies

+- Vite
+- React
+- CSS3